open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 This is a sample config for the profiler:
 #### Source Configuration - Source Config
+- You can find all the definitions and types for the  `sourceConfig` [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/databaseServiceProfilerPipeline.json).
 {% codePreview %}

 {% codeInfoContainer %}